matteo14c/HaploCoV/docs/source/haplocov.rst

 ::

- perl HaploCov.pl --file linearDataSorted.txt --locales italy.lo
+ perl HaploCov.pl --file linearDataSorted.txt --locales italy.loc

 Since in this case the type of analysis was set to "custom" and the target geographic region to Italy (in italy.loc, see "Locales file" below).
 The final output will be reported in a file called \"Italy\_custom.rep\".